Mins0o/Door_Opener/README.md

 - Basic Linux : directories, devices, configurations etc.
 - Git in Linux
 - arduino-cli in Linux
-- Serial communication : UART and using Tx/Rx pins or USB on both boards
+- Serial communication : UART and using Tx/Rx pins
 - I2C communication protocol :
   - The idea of using two wires for multiple devices.
   - Python SMBus library.